 Can you explain the stigma you’re trying to fight with this campaign?

 Well, for one, a lot of people still think contracting HIV is a death sentence.
-There’s so many misconceptions: people think HIV can be contracted through saliva or they think because you’re HIV positive you can’t live a full life.
+There are so many misconceptions: people think HIV can be contracted through saliva, or they think because you’re HIV positive, you can’t live a full life.

-So the idea behind all of these pictures is to show people that just because you’re HIV positive, doesn’t mean you can’t do all the things you wanna do.
-Whether its hiking a mountain, going scuba diving, hang gliding, whatever the case might be.
+So the idea behind all of these pictures is to show people that just because you’re HIV positive doesn’t mean you can’t do all the things you wanna do.
+Whether it’s hiking a mountain, going scuba diving, hang gliding, or whatever the case might be.

 Tell me about your experience climbing Kilimanjaro.

-The first time I used the “I Am HIV” sign was Machu Picchu.
+The first time I used the “I Am HIV” sign was in Machu Picchu.
 But I only took the sign out for a postcard picture.
-For Kilimanjaro I thought about how I could raise more awareness if I had the sign on my backpack the whole time.
+For Kilimanjaro, I thought about how I could raise more awareness if I had the sign on my backpack the whole time.

 Robert said if someone had an issue, he’d handle it.
 He made it clear if I wanted to hike with the “I Am HIV” sign on my backpack, he’d support me.

-The amazing thing that happened was at the top of Kilimanjaro a guide from a totally different group saw me taking pictures with the sign came up to me and said “Hey can I take a picture with you and your sign.”
-Afterwords he tells me his sister had just died of HIV.
-He couldn’t even say the words “HIV” or “AIDS”.
+The amazing thing that happened was at the top of Kilimanjaro, a guide from a totally different group saw me taking pictures with the sign, came up to me, and said, “Hey can I take a picture with you and your sign.”
+Afterwards he tells me his sister had just died of HIV.
+He couldn’t even say the words “HIV” or “AIDS.”
 He just pointed at the sign and said thank you.